env0/templates/misc/workflow-environment-basic-dependencies/README.md

 ### Running the template

 Now that the template is defined, you can simply run it in any env0 project using the "Create New Environment" button.
-Make sure to pick the template defined in the last step
+Make sure to pick the template defined in the last step.

+**When creating the environment make sure to define an environment variable named WORKSPACE_PREFIX with your desired workspace prefix as its value**